MLXIO

 The sharper reading: Google used I/O to show that science is becoming one of the strongest public arguments for frontier AI.
 Consumer tools can impress.
 Scientific tools can justify ambition.

 That distinction matters as Google also pushes agentic AI into mainstream products.
 Its Search team said AI Mode is rolling out in the U.S. and uses a custom version of Gemini 2.5 for AI Mode and AI Overviews, while Deep Search can issue hundreds of searches and create a cited report in minutes, according to Google.
-For readers tracking the consumer side of that push, MLXIO has separately covered Google Sparks Search Revolution with Gemini 3.5 Flash AI and Cheap AI Agents: Google’s Gemini 3.5 Flash Bets Big.
+For readers tracking the consumer side of that push, MLXIO has separately covered Google I/O’s Gemini race, Google Sparks Search Revolution with Gemini 3.5 Flash AI, Cheap AI Agents: Google’s Gemini 3.5 Flash Bets Big, Gemini Mac agent, and Fara1.5 AI web tasks.

 From AlphaFold’s Nobel halo to Gemini for Science’s agentic bet